jstadni2/pears_staff_report/README.md

 [https://github.com/jstadni2/pears_staff_report/zipball/master/](https://github.com/jstadni2/pears_staff_report/zipball/master/)

 This repository is designed to run out of the box on a Windows PC using Docker and the [/sample_inputs](https://github.com/jstadni2/pears_staff_report/tree/main/sample_inputs) and [/sample_outputs](https://github.com/jstadni2/pears_staff_report/tree/main/sample_outputs) directories.
-To run the script in its current configuration, follow [this link](https://docs.docker.com/desktop/windows/install/) to install Docker Destop for Windows.
+To run the script in its current configuration, follow [this link](https://docs.docker.com/desktop/windows/install/) to install Docker Desktop for Windows.

 With Docker Desktop installed, this script can be run simply by double clicking the `run_script.bat` file in your local directory.